SteveMacenski/slam_toolbox-release/README.md

 - Map serialization and lossless data storage
 - ... more but those are the highlights

-For running on live production robots, I recommend using the snap or from the build farm: slam-toolbox, it has optimizations in it that make it about 10x faster.
+For running on live production robots, I recommend using the snap: slam-toolbox, it has optimizations in it that make it about 10x faster.
 You need the deb/source install for the other developer level tools that don't need to be on the robot (rviz plugins, etc).

 This package has been benchmarked mapping building at 5x+ realtime up to about 30,000 sqft and 3x realtime up to about 60,000 sqft. with the largest area (I'm aware of) used was a 200,000 sq.ft. building in synchronous mode (e.i. processing all scans, regardless of lag), and *much* larger spaces in asynchronous mode.